-Definition: Indicators:

-The persistent emotional maltreatment of Lack confidence

-a child such as to cause severe and

-adverse effects on the child's emotional development.
-It may involve:

-- Conveying to a child that they are worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person - Not giving the child opportunities to express their views, deliberately silencing them or 'making fun' of what they say or how they communicate - Age or developmentally inappropriate expectations being imposed on children.
+Definition: Indicators: The persistent emotional maltreatment of Lack confidence a child such as to cause severe and Struggle to control strong emotions adverse effects on the child's emotional development.
+It may involve: Struggle to make or maintain relationships Conveying to a child that they are Display behaviour that is inappropriate to worthless or unloved, inadequate, or their stage of development (for example not valued only insofar as they meet the being able to play, developing language late needs of another person or using language you may not expect of a child their age.
+Not giving the child opportunities to express their views, deliberately silencing them or 'making fun' of what Older children may: they say or how they communicate Struggle to control strong emotions or have Age or developmentally inappropriate extreme outbursts expectations being imposed on

+- children.
 These may include interactions that are beyond a child's developmental capability as well as overprotection and limitation of exploration and learning or preventing the child from participating in normal social interaction - A child seeing or hearing the illtreatment of another - Serious bullying (including cyberbullying) - Causing a child to feel frightened or in danger - Exploitation or corruption of children.